NEW… 2021 FEGLI Rates!

 All three are group plans and come with three major problems.

 Commercial insurance companies offer different rate classes…..Preferred-Plus, Preferred, Select and Standard.

-Healthy women do not receive the 30-40% discounts available on the open market.
+FEGLI, WAEPA and GEBA do not offer the 30-40% discounts available to healthy women on the open market!

 Virtually all healthy, non-smokers can now reduce these group premiums by 50-80%.

 Healthy federally employed women need to take advantage of AND get credit for their healthy lifestyle.

 Why would healthy women give their healthy life credits back to the insurance company?